OlivierDeloubriere/VBA-Unit-Testing-Framework/README.md

 ## Unit testing principles

-Tests should be easy and obvious to write and read.
+Writing (or reading) tests should be easy and obvious.
 This framework with fluent keywords.
 Here is an example:

 ```vb
 Assert.Test("The variable x should take the value 1").Expect(x).ToBeEqualTo(1)